This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 We Need Your Help!

-It has become critically important for The Phoenix Residence to seek funding to supplement the salaries we pay our Direct Support Professionals.
-Funding levels along with a workforce shortage, threaten staffing levels and our ability to keep and attract a skilled, caring, and talented workforce—those who are at the heart of carrying out our mission to provide a caring, person-centered environment for those we serve.
-We have launched the Close the Gap campaign to raise $150,000 to ensure we are able to attract and retain quality, skilled, and caring Direct Support Professionals.
-Close the Gap will enable us to increase competitive wages and benefits for our Direct Support Professionals.
+It has become critically important for us to seek funding to supplement the salaries we pay our Direct Support Professionals.
+Funding levels along with a workforce shortage, threaten staffing levels and our ability to keep and attract a skilled, caring, and talented workforce—those who are at the heart of carrying out our mission to provide a caring, person-centered environment for those we support.